 One(s) can apply to join QKitchen with a new project proposal, which is revised by our coordinators.
-You can contact us with your intention and we can discuss about how to proceed and further details.
+You can contact us with your intention and we can discuss how to proceed and further details.

 - Each group and individual can keep their projects private up to a moment, but it should be public at the end.

 - The rules of each project are determined by the owner(s)/maintainer(s)/community of the project, which must be approved by the coordinators of QKitchen.